maravichandran/old-personal-website-v2/projects.md

 ---
 ## Computer Science

+### Reproducing and Extending GraphRNN: Graph Recurrent Neural Networks for Generating Graphs
+I worked on a group project to create code to reproduce the GraphRNN model, achieving comparable performance in generating graphs on both qualitative and quantitative metrics.
+We also extended the paper by assessing model performance on additional graph similarity metrics, confirming the utility of the breadth-first search traversal with an ablation study, extending GraphRNN to directed graphs, and implementing a novel extension to generate directed acyclic graphs.
+The code for this project is on [GitHub](https://github.com/mark-koch/graph-rnn).

 ### Domain Adaptation of CNNs for Diagnosis of COVID-19 Chest X-Rays
 Domain adaptation involves using a machine learning model trained on one domain to make predictions on data from another domain.
 I worked on a project ([GitHub repo](https://github.com/maravichandran/covid-xray-DANN)) to use domain adaptation to apply a model trained on viral pneumonia chest X-rays to diagnosis of COVID-19 chest X-rays, utilizing Python, PyTorch, and convolutional neural networks.
 While the baseline model trained on the viral pneumonia dataset achieved a 49.50% accuracy, the domain adaptation model using domain-adversarial neural networks (DANN) achieved a 62.25% accuracy.
 This is useful for situations requiring unsupervised learning, which may arise during a novel disease like COVID-19.